microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationKeyCredential.md

 ### -ObjectId

-Specifies a unique ID of an application in Microsoft Entra ID for which to get key credentials.
+Specifies a unique ID of an application in Microsoft Entra ID to retrieve key credentials.
+Use `Get-EntraBetaApplication` for more details.

 ```yaml
 Type: System.String